Xilinx/FPGA_as_a_Service/README.md

 $kubectl exec -it mypod /bin/bash mypod>source /opt/xilxinx/xrt/setup.sh
 mypod>xbutil scan
-mypod>/tmp/verify.exe /tmp/1500/verify.xclbin -d 0
-mypod>/tmp/verify.exe /tmp/1500/verify.xclbin -d 1
+mypod>cd /tmp/alveo-u200/xilinx_u200_xdma_201830_1/test/
+mypod>./verify.exe ./verify.xclbin
 ```
-In this test case, the container image (xilinxatg/fgpa-verify:2018.10.29) has been pushed to docker hub.
+In this test case, the container image (xilinxatg/fgpa-verify:latest) has been pushed to docker hub.
 It can be publicly accessed

 The image contains verify.xclbin for many types of FPGA, please select the type matching the FPGA resource the pod requests.

 ## Known issues
 * When there are multiple types of FPGA on one node, the device plugin registers resource for each
   specific type.
 The k8s device plugin framework has issue handling this case.
-I have filed issue report tracking this. https://github.com/kubernetes/kubernetes/issues/70350
+Issue report filed tracking this. https://github.com/kubernetes/kubernetes/issues/70350
-* When there are multiple FPGAs of same type on one node, if a pod requests just partial FPGAs(not
-  all), XRT 2018.2 release has issue – 'xbutil scan' still lists all FPGAs within container although
-  not all are assigned to the container, while the 'xbutil list' can only access the assigned
-  FPGA(s), so the index of the FPGAs gets messed and the app is confused to know which FPGA to use.
-  This has been fixed in XRT 2018.3 release